approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

     --environment '{"Variables": {"LAMBDA_LOG_LEVEL": "DEBUG"}}'
 ```

-> **NOTE:** If you already have set env variables in your function you will need to add them again in the above command.
+> **NOTE:** The above command requires that you specify the complete environment for the lambda function.
+So if you require other environment variables to successful run the authorizer you will need to specify them as well.

-Now your lambda function will output more verbose logs and will make it easier to pinpoint the cause of the misbehavior.
+Now your lambda function will output more verbose logs and will make it easier to pinpoint the cause of the malfunction.

 For example: